jgerstmayr/EXUDYN/docs/RST/cInterface/SystemData.rst

 This section provides access functions the LTG-lists for every object (body, constraint, ...) in the system.
-For details on the LTG mapping, see  :ref:`sec-overview-ltgmapping`\
+For details on the LTG mapping, see Section :ref:`sec-overview-ltgmapping`\

 \ The class **MainSystemData** has the follwing **functions and structures** regarding **object LTG coordinate mappings**: